grafana/alloy/docs/sources/_index.md

     - title: Reference
       href: ./reference/
       description: Read the reference documentation about the command line tools, configuration blocks, components, and standard library.
+    - title: Collect OpenTelemetry data
+      href: ./tasks/collect-opentelemetry-data/
+      description: You can configure Alloy to collect OpenTelemetry-compatible data and forward it to any OpenTelemetry-compatible endpoint.
+Learn how to configure OpenTelemetry data delivery, configure batching, and receive OpenTelemetry data over OTLP.
+    - title: Collect and forward Prometheus metrics
+      href: ./tasks/collect-prometheus-metrics/
+      description: You can configure Alloy to collect Prometheus metrics and forward them to any Prometheus-compatible database.
+Learn how to configure metrics delivery and collect metrics from Kubernetes Pods.
 ---

 {{< docs/hero-simple key="hero" >}}